 \subsection{Nature of the asymmetry}

-To explore the prominent \textit{N}-band asymmetry, we follow up on the step-by-step evolution of our modelling approaches as described in Sect.~\ref{sec:modelling:modelGeometries} and show how time-variable models, which allow for the possibility of interactions between the disc and companion (Sect.~\ref{sec:discussion:theStellarCompanion}), yield the best results.
-Table~\ref{tab:fitGoodness} shows this by comparing the fit-goodness of the different model geometries.
+To investigate the prominent \textit{N}-band asymmetry, we build on the step-by-step evolution of our modelling approaches described in Sect.~\ref{sec:modelling:modelGeometries} and demonstrate that time-variable models, which account for the possibility of interactions between the disc and companion (Sect.~\ref{sec:discussion:theStellarCompanion}), yield the best results.
+Table~\ref{tab:fitGoodness} compares the goodness-of-fit of the different model geometries.

-Completely symmetric models (e.g. M1) are not able to reproduce the non-zero closure phases seen in our \textit{N}-band observations.
-First, we asserted that a gapped disc (i.e. two-zone disc) model could be a good fit to the data.
-This is supported by the vanishing silicate feature of the correlated fluxes for some spatial frequencies (Figs.~\ref{fig:nbandData} and \ref{fig:allDataSpatial}), which is similar to what \citet{vargaMidinfraredEvidenceIronrich2024} found for HD~144432, where a second component counteracted the silicate emission of the first.
-Considering the asymmetric two-zone model, another piece of evidence for a gap is the resolved component for the \textit{N}-band correlated fluxes, as well as the decreasing closure phase at shorter wavelengths (Sect.~\ref{sec:results}), which indicates a less asymmetric structure closer to the star.
+Fully symmetric models (e.g. M1) cannot reproduce the non-zero closure phases observed in the \textit{N} band.
+We first confirmed that a gapped disc (i.e. two-zone disc) model could be a good fit to the data.
+This is supported by the disappearance of the silicate feature in the correlated fluxes at some spatial frequencies (Figs.~\ref{fig:nbandData} and \ref{fig:allDataSpatial}) similar to HD~144432, where a secondary component counteracted the silicate emission from the primary component \citep{Varga2024}.
+In the asymmetric two-zone model, further evidence for a gap comes from the resolved component in the \textit{N}-band correlated fluxes and the decreasing closure phases at shorter wavelengths (Sect.~\ref{sec:results}), which indicates a less asymmetric structure closer to the star.

-However, in Sect.~\ref{sec:modelling:modelGeometries}, we noted that the zero-crossing, a very robust feature of our data, is not reproduced by the time-variable two-zone disc model, while the first and third epochs (2021 and 2023) are fairly well fitted.
+However, in Sect.~\ref{sec:modelling:modelGeometries}, we note that the zero-crossing, a robust feature of our data, is not reproduced by the time-variable two-zone disc model, while the first and third epochs (2021 and 2023) are reasonably well-fitted.
 This suggests that the true intensity distribution on-sky exhibits a more spatially confined, off-axis emission component than a disc with a global cosine-like azimuthal intensity modulation can provide.